Harsha-B-S/Myntra_Clone/README.md

 # Myntra_Clone
-This a Myntra clone using HTML and CSS:)
+This is a Myntra clone using HTML and CSS:)